Awards & Scholarships

 SOPHE Trophy.
 This award is given by the President to honor a SOPHE member who has devoted substantial service to the Society.
 (The recipient of this award is selected by the SOPHE President.)

-NEW!
-The Oberteuffer Scholarship.
+(Opening soon) The Oberteuffer Scholarship.
 This $1,500 award, conferred by SOPHE on behalf of the Foundation for the Advancement of Health Education (FAHE), recognizes doctoral students for their academic achievement; applicant’s potential for advancing the health of children and youth; professional goals; and the caliber of the documents.

-NEW!
-The Marion B. Pollock Fellowship.
+(Opening soon) The Marion B. Pollock Fellowship.
 This $3,000 award, conferred by SOPHE on behalf of the Foundation for the Advancement of Health Education (FAHE), will be presented to a talented and committed teacher in an elementary, middle school, or high school for graduate study at the master’s level.
 The applicant must be currently enrolled in an accredited college/university in the United States or a U.S. territory in a health education program and be able to demonstrate six (6) completed credit hours in the program of study.

-NEW!
 The Horizon Award.
 This award recognizes early career health educators who have distinguished themselves as promising health educators through leadership, creativity, involvement in the profession, and health education practice in their setting.

-NEW!
 The Technology Award.
 This award recognizes individuals or groups who have distinguished themselves by applying innovative, non-commercial technology in health education that can be broadly disseminated and has the potential to make a significant impact in health education practice.